 To get full value from a fractional CMO, you need to be investing in a sales and marketing program.
 Otherwise, you don’t need their on-going leadership.

 Marketing Consulting Companies

-Marketing Consulting Companies specialize in strategic planning.
+Marketing Consulting Companies specialize in strategic planning and systems development.
 They tend to be business goals oriented rather than focused on specific tactics.

 Graphic Design Agencies

 Design Agencies are a diverse group.
 The word design has many different meanings and applications.
 It could mean brand design, graphic design, product and packaging design, experience design, web design, etc.